-Many Sola Skincare products contain Chinese herbs that have been infused in Sweet Almond Oil.
-Each of the herbs used have different properties:
+Many Sola Skincare products contain Chinese herbs that have been infused in oils.
+This image is the Chinese herbs used in our Balancing Face Oil.

 Dang Gui (当归) improves blood circulation, stimulates new cell growth, and nourishes the skin.
 Contains an abundance of vitamins such as vitamins A, B12, and E, as well as over 23 mineral substances including Potassium and Magnesium.

 Ru Xiang (乳香) improves micro-circulation, is a good skin tonic, and regenerates skin cells.
 Otherwise known as Frankincense.

 Sheng Di Huang (生地黄) is known in Chinese medicine to clear heat and nourish yin, which means that it is good for treating inflammation and redness, as well as retaining moisture.
 Sheng Di Huang is also anti-bacterial and stimulates micro-circulation in the skin (especially when combined with Dang Gui).

 Zhen Zhu Mu (珍珠母) regenerates skin cells, is astringent, tightens pores, treats acne, and the Chinese believe it beautifies the skin.